The Complete Guide to Supporting Aging Parents While Helping Them Maintain Independence

 Making adjustments to the home environment

-Offering assistance only where needed
+Offering assistance only where needed and not just taking over

 Encouraging participation in decisions